MegosAlpha/tsp/README.md

   - Bounded by 32-bit signed integers for all path lengths
   - Assumes that all input problems are solvable
   - All path lengths must be nonnegative
+  - Maximum problem size of 255 (indices stored with u8)

 ## How to Use